Swyter/cartographer/Readme.txt

   The instructions
   ----------------

+  Keep pressing the left mouse button while moving to rotate the camera first-person style, drag and select settlements with the right mouse button.

+  Adjust your vertical distance from the terrain with the help of your mouse wheel.

+  Use /R/ to rotate a previously selected settlement, alternatively you can also use /G/ to move it directly to the current cursor position for better accuracy.

   {Shift} Switchs labeling between ids and names {Ctrl} x3 Speed multiplier when using the direction keys
     {Tab} Switchs visually between faceted and smooth terrain